keerthanamurugaiyan/Interview-notes/Css.md

          Apply styles to elements based on their state **(e.g., :hover for when an element is hovered over, :focus for when an element is focused).**

    **Pseudo-elements:**
          Target specific parts of an element **(e.g., ::before to insert content before an element's content, ::after to insert content after).**

+**12. what is css overflow?**

+            the overflow property determines how content that exceeds the size of its container is handled.
+It is particularly useful when you want to control what happens when content is too large to fit within an element.

+**visible (default):**
+      The content is not clipped and may overflow outside the container.
+This can lead to content spilling out beyond the defined boundaries.

+**hidden:**
+      The content is clipped, and anything that overflows the container is hidden.
+The overflowed part is not visible and cannot be scrolled to.